retsak/Rougelike-BYOA/README.md

 - `/loot`         Pick up all items in the room
 - `/inventory`    Show your inventory
 - `/stats`        Show your stats
-- `/map`          Show a map of the dungeon
+- `/map`          Show a map of the dungeon (matches the grid in the graphical version)
 - `/save`         Save your game
 - `/load`         Load your game
 - `/quit` `/exit` Quit the game